gestimation/cifmodeling/README.md

-By specifying `addEstimateTable=TRUE`, the risks of diabetic retinopathy (estimates for CIFs) along with their confidence interval are shown in the table at the bottom of each graph.
-The risk ratios at each time point may be estimated using `polyreg()` with `outcome.type="COMPETING-RISK"`.
-Here, no covariates are included in the nuisance model (`~1` specifies intercept only).
+By specifying `addEstimateTable=TRUE`, the risks of diabetic retinopathy (estimates for CIFs) along with their confidence interval are shown in the table at the bottom of the graph.
+The risk ratios at a specific time point for competing events can be jointly and coherently estimated using `polyreg()` with `outcome.type="COMPETING-RISK"`.
+In the code of `polyreg()` below, no covariates are included in the nuisance model (`~1` specifies intercept only).
 The effect of low fruit intake `fruitq1` is estimated as an unadjusted risk ratio (`effect.measure1="RR"`) for diabetic retinopathy (event 1) and macrovascular complications (event 2) at 8 years (`time.point=8`).